 The two-page survey questionnaire was comprised of four sections.
 Section one was designed to gather demographic data about the respondent.
 Section two gathered data regarding the respondent's perceived knowledge of cheating in online courses.
 In section three, the respondent was asked to evaluate the effectiveness of different possible techniques that may be used to prevent cheating in online courses.
 Finally, section four gathered data about the student's perceptions of the credibility of online courses versus traditional face-to-face courses.
 The HSU school of business has offered online and partially online courses since 2002.
-Faculty at HSU have several different tools they may utilize to create content and deliver it via the web including, Camtasia, Angel LMS, etc. HSU's business school's spring 2011 course offerings included 50 traditional courses, 15 partially-online courses since 2002.
+Faculty at HSU have several different tools they may utilize to create content and deliver it via the web including, Camtasia, Angel LMS, etc. HSU's business school's spring 2011 course offerings included 50 traditional courses, 15 partially-online courses, and 7 fully online courses.
+UTB's school of business has offered online and partially online courses since 2002.
 Faculty at UTB also have several different tools available for content creation and delivery including, Blackboard LMS, Tegrity, Camtasia, Angel LMS, etc. The UTB business school's spring 2011 course offerings included 50 traditional courses, 25 partially-online courses, and 10 fully online courses.